Project Development for Knowledge Transfer 2021

-The German Academic Exchange Service (DAAD), with financing provided by the Federal Ministry for Economic Cooperation and Development (BMZ), supports academic qualification measures for individuals from developing countries who participate in the In-Country/In-Region Programme.
+The German Academic Exchange Service (DAAD), with financial support provided by the Federal Ministry for Economic Cooperation and Development (BMZ), supports academic qualification measures for individuals from developing countries who participate in the In-Country/In-Region Programme.
 The programme aims to enable trained professionals to address and deal with diverse societal, economic, and ecological issues in developing countries.
 A further objective is to sustainably improve the teaching and research conditions in the partner regions and to strengthen their higher education profile.

-The training course will be open for students on Master´s level or PhD students of all diciplines.
+The training course will be open for students on master's level or PhD students of all disciplines.
 Especially welcome are students from economics and social sciences.
-It will focus on four key areas:
+The course will focus on two key areas:

 - Innovation Management